zf-njust/rDTRPsStudy/evaluation/LLM.md

 ## Data Processing

-To prepare the data for training, we shuffled the dataset and split it into training, validation, and test sets in the 8:1:1 ratio uniformly.
+We shuffled the dataset and split it into training, validation, and test sets in the 8:1:1 ratio uniformly.
 Next, we process the code and type smell labels into a format suitable for the large language model to read.
+Each large language model was evaluated on the same test samples.

 First, we need a system prompt to instruct the large language model to play a certain role in the dialogue.
 Here, we use the prompt "Now you are a programming expert with extensive python coding experience."
 Next, we assemble the code snippets to be detected in markdown format and give the task prompt, which is to detect type smells.
-In addition, to further improve the model's few-shot learning ability, we provide example code snippets for each type of type smell.

 ## Model and Experiment